Pedro147/CC2510Lib/README.md

 CC2510Lib
 =====

-this is a fork of the CCLib (https://github.com/wavesoft/CCLib)
+this is a fork of the CC2510Lib (https://github.com/fishpepper/CC2510Lib) that is a fork of the CCLib (https://github.com/wavesoft/CCLib)

-STATUS: WORK IN PROGRESS!
-NOT YET WORKING!
+STATUS: Flash read/write confirmed working on raspberry pi V2.

 working:
 - connecting